An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Optimal Online Smoother

-Note that the filter covariance matrix $\mr{f}^j$ reflects uncertainties in both the observed and unobserved dynamics, as it is conditioned on observations.
-If the observed variables have much less uncertainty than the unobserved process, the eigenvalues of $(\ms^\vy\circ\ms^\vy)^j$ will be much larger than those of $\mr{f}^j$, as suggested by discretizing the random Riccati equation \eqref{eq:filter2}, since the quadratic term is weighted by $\mc:=(\ml^\vx)^\dagger(\ms^\vx\circ\ms^\vx)^{-1}\ml^\vx$ which is being taken out from the nonnegative-definite stochastic forcing $\ms^\vy\circ\ms^\vy$.
-Consequently, by this reasoning and \eqref{eq:discretesmootherauxmat1}, the spectrum of $\mathbf{E}^j$ should concentrate near the origin and within the unit disk in the complex plane.
-In this scenario, observations become highly informative.
-They provide sufficient information to update the estimated state over a short time interval.
-In contrast, their influence on earlier times decays exponentially, which reflects the exponential mean-square stability of the smoother covariance equations.
-Numerical examples, such as the nonlinear dyad-interaction model in Section \ref{sec:4.1}, show that even with intermittent instabilities, extreme events, and noise cross-interactions, the spectral radius of the update matrix $\mathbf{D}^{j,n-2}$ exhibits exponential decay backwards in time, with the rate increasing under the observance of extreme events in the observed time series; observing the intermittent extreme events increases the signal-to-noise ratio, thus reducing the observational uncertainty.
-This also leads to larger required lag values in the adaptive-lag strategy for the optimal online forward-in-time smoother discussed in Section \ref{sec:3.4.2}, as to effectively resolve the intermittent instabilities at their onset.
+with its discrete counterpart given in \eqref{eq:discretesmoother1}.
+Probing into \eqref{eq:ejspectralradius}, note that the filter covariance matrix, $\mr{f}^j$, reflects uncertainties in both the unobserved and observed dynamics, as it is conditioned on the current observable $\sigma$-algebra.
+If the observed variables have much less uncertainty than the unobserved process, the eigenvalues of $(\ms^\vy\circ\ms^\vy)^j$ will be much larger than those of $\mr{f}^j$, as suggested by discretizing the random Riccati equation in \eqref{eq:filter2}, since the quadratic term is weighted by $\mc:=(\ml^\vx)^\dagger(\ms^\vx\circ\ms^\vx)^{-1}\ml^\vx$ and then subtracted from the nonnegative-definite stochastic forcing $\ms^\vy\circ\ms^\vy$ (in the update of the forecast uncertainty).
+Consequently, by this reasoning and \eqref{eq:discretesmootherauxmat1}, the spectrum of $\mathbf{E}^j$ should concentrate near the origin and within the unit disk in the complex plane, thus satisfying \eqref{eq:ejspectralradius}.
+Recalling that the control on the spectrum of $\mathbf{E}^j$ is determined by the exponential mean-square stability of the smoother posterior statistics, in this scenario observations become highly informative; they provide sufficient information to update the estimated state over a short time interval, with an exponentially-fast decaying impact at distant past time instants.